MSB Frequently Asked Questions

 Electronic Surety Bonds (ESB)

-The Department may require a licensee to provide additional coverage for the adequate protection of payment instrument holders if the average daily outstanding balances for payment instrument sellers exceed the current bond amount, the average daily outstanding orders to transmit not yet paid for money transmitters exceed the current bond amount, or the Department determines that additional coverage is necessary in order to satisfy the department that the provisions of subsection (a) of Code Section 7-1-684 are fulfilled.
+The Department may require a licensee to provide additional coverage for the adequate protection of payment instrument holders if the average daily outstanding balances for money transmitters exceed the current bond amount, the average daily outstanding orders to transmit not yet paid for money transmitters exceed the current bond amount, or the Department determines that additional coverage is necessary in order to satisfy the department that the provisions of subsection (b) of Code Section 7-1-684 are fulfilled.

 The Department assesses the licensee's quarterly outstandings to determine if high bond coverage is required; however, under no circumstances shall the additional bond coverage required by the Department exceed $2,000,000.